ericstewart36/finite_viscoelasticity/README.md

 # Running the codes

-A detailed guide for installing FEniCSx in a Docker container and running the notebooks using VSCode is provided in this repository, both for [Mac](https://github.com/ericstewart36/finite_viscoelasticity/blob/main/FEniCSx_installation_instructions_mac.pdf) and [Windows](https://github.com/ericstewart36/finite_viscoelasticity/blob/main/FEniCSx_installation_instructions_windows.pdf).
+A detailed guide for installing FEniCSx in a Docker container and running the notebooks using VSCode is provided in this repository, both for [Mac](https://github.com/ericstewart36/finite_viscoelasticity/blob/main/FEniCSx_v08_Docker_install_mac.pdf) and [Windows](https://github.com/ericstewart36/finite_viscoelasticity/blob/main/FEniCSx_v08_Docker_install_windows.pdf).
 The installation process is essentially similar for the two operating systems, but the example screenshots in the instructions are from the relevant system.

 These are our preferred methods for editing and running FEniCSx codes, although [many other options exist](https://fenicsproject.org/download/).
-Note that we use the development release of FEniCSx v0.8.0 in order to have access to quadrature elements.
+Note that all codes were written for FEniCSx v0.8.0, so our instructions documents will direct you to install this specific version of FEniCSx.

 # Movies